PrestaShop/prestashop.github.io/news/_posts/performance/2021-01-27-PHP-scalability-and-filesystem.md

 The simpliest and most efficient way to add some resources to your system if often to add some RAM, or CPU, or storage, or all of those at the same time.

+Here with a simple stack with a webserver (let's use Apache2), your favorite PHP application and a database (here MySQL):

 ![Vertical Scaling][VerticalScaling]
 _We require more minerals_
 {: .text-center }